 Individuals.
-Make a payment of your estimated tax for 2002 if you did not pay your income tax for the year through withholding (or did not pay in enough tax that way).
+Make a payment of your estimated tax for 2007 if you did not pay your income tax for the year through withholding (or did not pay in enough tax that way).
 Use Form 1040-ES.
-This is the final installment date for 2002 estimated tax.
-However, you do not have to make this payment if you file your 2002 return (Form 1040) and pay any tax due by January 31, 2003.
+This is the final installment date for 2007 estimated tax.
+However, you do not have to make this payment if you file your 2007 return (Form 1040) and pay any tax due by January 31, 2008.

 Farmers and fishermen.
-Pay your estimated tax for 2002 using Form 1040-ES.
-You have until April 15 to file your 2002 income tax return (Form 1040).
-If you do not pay your estimated tax by January 15, you must file your 2002 return and pay any tax due by March 3, 2003, to avoid an estimated tax penalty.
+Pay your estimated tax for 2007 using Form 1040-ES.
+You have until April 15 to file your 2007 income tax return (Form 1040).
+If you do not pay your estimated tax by January 15, you must file your 2007 return and pay any tax due by March 3, 2008, to avoid an estimated tax penalty.

-Individuals.
-File your income tax return (Form 1040) for 2002 if you did not pay your last installment of estimated tax by January 15.
+Individuals who must make estimated tax payments.
+If you did not pay your last installment of estimated tax by January 15, you may choose (but are not required) to file your income tax return (Form 1040) for 2007 by January 31.
 Filing your return and paying any tax due by January 31 prevents any penalty for late payment of the last installment.
+If you cannot file and pay your tax by January 31, file and pay your tax by April 15.

 All businesses.
-Give annual information statements to recipients of certain payments you made during 2002.
-(You can use the appropriate version of Form 1099 or other information return.
-Form 1099 can be issued electronically with the consent of the recipient.)
-Payments that are covered include the following.
+Give annual information statements to recipients of certain payments you made during 2007.
+You can use the appropriate version of Form 1099 or other information return.
+Form 1099 can be issued electronically with the consent of the recipient.
+Payments that may be covered include the following.

-- Cash payments for fish (or other aquatic life) purchased from anyone engaged in the trade or business of catching fish. - Compensation for workers who are not considered employees (including fishing boat proceeds to crew members). - Dividends and other corporate distributions. - Interest. - Amounts paid in real estate transactions.
+Cash payments for fish (or other aquatic life) purchased from anyone engaged in the trade or business of catching fish.

+- Compensation for workers who are not considered employees (including fishing boat proceeds to crew members).

+- Dividends and other corporate distributions.

+- Interest.

+- · Amounts paid in real estate transactions.

 - · Rent.

-- · Royalties.
+- Royalties.

 - Amounts paid in broker and barter exchange transactions.

 - · Payments to attorneys.

 - Payments of Indian gaming profits to tribal members.

 - Profit-sharing distributions.

 - · Retirement plan distributions.

-- · Original issue discount.
+- Original issue discount.

 - Prizes and awards.

-- Medical and health care payments.
+- · Medical and health care payments.

 - Debt cancellation (treated as payment to debtor).

 - Cash payments over \$10,000.
-(See the instructions for Form 8300, Report of Cash Payments Over \$10,000 Received in a Trade or Business.)
+See the instructions for Form 8300, Report of Cash Payments Over \$10,000 Received in a Trade or Business.

-See the 2002 Instructions for Forms 1099, 1098, 5498, and W-2G for information on what payments are covered, how much the payment must be before a statement is required, which form to use, and extension of time to provide statements.
+See the 2007 General Instructions for Forms 1099, 1098, 5498, and W-2G for information on what payments are covered, how much the payment must be before a statement is required, which form to use, when to file, and extensions of time to provide statements to the IRS.